 No, I have no idea either.

-Here though, we can put a lot of what we’ve learned this far together:
+This is the perfect place to put together what we’ve learned this far together:

 Strawberry sauce for your ice cream.
 What else would you call it?